klaudiusivan/ExcelIO/ReadMe.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to **SwiftXLSX**, please follow these steps:
+If you'd like to contribute to **ExcelIO**, please follow these steps:

 1. **Fork the repository** on GitHub.
 2. **Create a new branch** for your feature or bug fix.